Ted Mason: Film production

 Mason worked as a composer and film producer on many films including the HBO Academy Award-winning documentary film project "Music By Prudence," directed by Roger Ross Williams.
 He is an EMMY nominated music producer.
 He is currently involved in producing numerous music videos for his artists as well as full length independent film productions.
 Past directors included Miloš Forman and Academy Award Film director Roger Ross Williams.
 He also works closely with his wife Jennifer Brunetti, (former company owner of FBI Productions, Inc.) in producing video, film and live concert events most notably "Volvo for Life Awards" which included production logistics and booking of acts such as Sheryl Crow, Ziggy Marley, and Suzanne Vega.
-Currently he is working on his new album and working closely as a partner with musician, producer, songwriter extraordinaire Jerry Wonder and Wonda Music.
+He is currently working on his new album and working closely as a partner with musician, producer, songwriter extraordinaire Jerry Wonder and Wonda Music.

 Background

 Mason grew up in both UK and San Francisco to a mixed parentage.
 Father was from Sheffield, Mother from Nicaragua.